Malcolm Atkin Military Research

 The change in role from 1942 to becoming a reconnaissance unit expected to work with the local Home Guard brought them into closer operational contact, holding joint exercises.
 On 15 May 1944 the CO of the Banff Home Guard in Scotland called for greater liaison at all levels between the Auxiliary Units and the Home Guard and referred back to a previous instruction of around May 1943.
 The reason behind this concern is clear from a circular order distributed to Home Guard battalion COs, a few days after D-Day in June 1944, at a time when there was considered a serious risk of German 'spoiling' raids.
 This explained that 'one of the operational roles to be fulfilled by troops of 201 (GHQ Reserve) Bn will be to act as scout patrols and observers'.
 It went on to explain they were to 'pass on any information they thus acquire to XXXBn Home Guard Sub Unit Commanders, who will be responsible for the transmission of such information to their headquarters.'
 Here is clear evidence of a practical operational link between Home Guard and the Auxiliary Units (although the latter still firmly maintained their independence from local Home Guard command), which would have required close cooperation in establishing rendezvous points and recognition procedures.
 The instruction also highlights the continuing weakness of the Auxiliary Units patrols in not having their own wireless communication.
 The correspondence consequently suggests that, in some areas at least (and as also suggested by references in Part II Orders), knowledge of the scope and purpose of the Units was known within the Home Guard down to at least the level of Company Commander.
 In this later period, Major Malcolm Hancock, who joined the Auxiliary Units as Deputy Assistant Quartermaster General in late 1943, responsible for the supplying the Operational Branch and and who commanded the Auxiliary Units patrols on their deployment to the Isle of Wight from May to June 1944, explained in a 1984 interview: 'Now the men who would do this [carry out sabotage] would be local Home Guard forces in any of these areas.
 And all these Home Guard units are instructed and trained by us in the use of explosives with which they hope to cause a considerable amount of damage amongst ammunition dumps or units of the enemy which had landed in England’.

 After the war, before official documentary evidence was released to the public, any connection to the Home Guard began to be hotly denied by local veterans who had cherished their independence from normal Home Guard duties at the time and who were encouraged to see themselves as an equivalent to the now famous civilian European resistance movements, whilst also seeking to distance themselves from the comedic image of the Home Guard as portrayed in the TV series Dad's Army.
-The 'Home Guard as cover' interpretation was now born and became firmly established in the popular psyche, accepted without question by early researchers!
+The 'Home Guard as cover' interpretation was now born and became firmly established in the popular psyche, accepted without question by early researchers and beyond.
 This was also their time to to be finally justly proud of their service after criticism during the war years from their neighbours that, because of their hidden role and protection from conscription until February 1943, they had not been 'pulling their weight'.

 Birch and Layer Breton Home Guard, Essex.
 Stand-Down photograph 1944.